CES 2024 updates: The most interesting news and gadgets from tech's big show

 It’s a new product but the functionality might ring familiar — Clicks Technologies’ iPhone keyboard is making a splash at CES 2024.

-The smartphone accessory is aimed at, according to co-founder Johnathan Young, three core audiences: iPhone users with dexterity or accessibility issues, the younger generation looking to stand out, and people who miss their previous smartphone keyboards.
+According to co-founder Johnathan Young, the smartphone accessory is aimed at three core audiences: iPhone users with dexterity or accessibility issues, the younger generation looking to stand out, and people who miss their previous smartphone keyboards.

-When asked about the product’s reception at the annual tech conference, Young said;

-“Well we had expectations for CES.
-Let’s just say they’ve been blown apart because it’s been absolutely fantastic.”

 Prices range from $139 to $159.

-Dutch startup Whispp aims to use artificial intelligence to help millions of people suffering from vocal impairments speak again in their natural voices.
+Dutch startup Whispp aims to use AI to help millions of people suffering from vocal impairments speak again in their natural voices.

 Users also have the unique ability to recreate their distinct voice by providing recordings of their current or past voice, adding a personalized touch to their own communication.